whitejeric/spotify/clients/README.md

-# Client side part of app
+Client side part of app using React, SpotifyWrapperApi, Recharts